 For now, just sit tight.
-As an (almost) GDPR compliant quiz maker, we’ve got you mostly covered – and are already actively updating our systems so that they tick all of the GDPR boxes:
+As a GDPR compliant quiz maker, we’ve got you covered:

-- Removed all tracking tools like Google Analytics
+- Our Riddle embeds contain absolutely no tracking tools like Google Analytics or Facebook Pixels.

 - Creating a data processing agreement.
-You’ll be able to download, add your company info – then submit to us for signature.
-We will sign verifying that we are compliant with the GPDR.
-(Don’t worry – we will notify all customers once our lawyers are done writing this up.)
+No need to make one yourself – you’ll be able to download, add your company info – then submit to us for signature.
+We will sign verifying that we are compliant with the GDPR.

-Data collection via our GDPR compliant quiz maker (lead gen 2.0):
+Data collection via our GDPR compliant quiz maker:

-Right – as we mentioned, we are rebuilding our lead collection tools from the ground up.
+Our lead collection tools have been rebuilt from the ground up.

-- Option A: Storing data on our servers (not recommended)
+- Option A: Storing data on our servers in Germany

 - Want to download quiz data and leads with a CSV or XLS file?

-- Option B: Store leads and data on your systems (highly recommended)
+- Option B: Store leads and data yourself

 - Riddle’s new lead generation processing features will let you: